JuliaGraphics/Colors.jl/README.md

 `colordiff_din99(a::ColorValue, b::ColorValue)`
 Evaluate the DIN99 color difference formula.
 This is a measure similar to the CIEDE2000 metric, but is computed in the DIN99 uniform color space.
 Larger numbers indicate a larger perceptual difference.

+`colordiff_din99o(a::ColorValue, b::ColorValue)`
+Evaluate the DIN99o color difference formula.
+This is a measure similar to the CIEDE2000 metric, but is computed in the DIN99o uniform color space.
+Larger numbers indicate a larger perceptual difference.

 ## Simulation of color blindness